-A student's classification as a freshman, sophomore, junior or senior is based on his standing in terms of semester hours of credit earned.

-The minimum qualifications for each class are:
+Your classification as a freshman, sophomore, junior, or senior is based on your standing in terms of semester hours of credit earned.
+The minimum qualifications for each class are: fewer than 28 semester hours for freshmen; 28 semester hours for sophomores; 60 semester hours for juniors; and 90 semester hours for seniors.

-Freshman fewer than

-semester hours of credit

-Sophomore semester hours of credit

-Junior 60 semester hours of credit

-semester hours of credit

 Students with fewer than 60 semester hours of credit may not take advanced courses - those with numbers of 300 or more - without special permission.
 Courses with numbers of 500 or more are customarily for graduate students only.
-Courses with numbers of 600 or more may be taken by graduate students only.
+Courses with designations of 600 or more are graduate courses only.